-It is not actually anti-war views that they are expressing; they mount no mass demonstrations against the military aggressions of, say, Bosnia, or Russia–or Iraq.
+It is not actually anti-war views that they are expressing; they mount no mass demonstrations against the military aggressions of, say, Bosnia, or Russia—or Iraq.
 It is solely America, retaliating against the threat of aggression, that evokes such widespread hostility.
 Why?
-Because these are anti-American protests, prompted only by one factor: this country’s declaration that it has a categorical, moral right to uphold its self-interest.
+Because these are anti-American protests, prompted by only one factor: this country’s declaration that it has a categorical moral right to uphold its self-interest.

 An official of the European Union, for example, denounces America for “setting and imposing the rules . . . in pursuit of its own national interest.”
 The “Not In Our Name” campaign, headed by such people as Noam Chomsky and Gloria Steinem, complains contemptuously that America has “not only attacked Afghanistan but arrogated to itself and its allies the right to rain down military force anywhere and anytime.”

 Since the force America is employing in Afghanistan and, imminently perhaps, in Iraq is against those who have already initiated its use, this criticism is simply a repudiation of America’s right to decide who its enemies are–the same premise behind the apoplectic reaction to President Bush’s unequivocal description of Iraq, Iran and North Korea as an “axis of evil.”